Quantum DeepONet: Neural operators accelerated by quantum computing: Methods

 \subsection{Quantum DeepONet}

 DeepONet is a neural network architecture that aims to learn operators mapping between two infinite-dimensional function spaces.
 The most popular application of DeepONet is solving PDEs.
 Our goal is often to predict functions satisfying the PDEs under varying conditions, which could be the initial conditions, boundary conditions or coefficient fields of the PDEs.
-We define the input function $v\in\mathcal{V}$ over the domain $D \subset \mathbb{R}^{d}$ as and similarly, we define the output function $u\in\mathcal{U}$ over $D' \subset\mathbb{R}^{d'}$, which is described as Suppose $\mathcal{V}$ and $\mathcal{U}$ are Banach spaces, and consider a parametric PDE taking the form where $\mathcal{N}$ is a differential operator.
-The mapping between the input function space $\mathcal{V}$ and output function space $\mathcal{U}$ is defined the operator: DeepONet, therefore, is used to approximate $\mathcal{G}$.
+We define the input function $v\in\mathcal{V}$ over the domain $D \subset \mathbb{R}^{d}$ as